 Well this is month 2 of using the Ordinary Retinol 0.2% in Squalane.
 You can read my first post here. which explains what Retinol is used for in skin care, precautions and my results after month 1.
 I doubt I will have anything significant to report in month 3, but if I do I will update my blog again.

-My skin is dry/oily combination in winter and I have melasma on my forehead, fine lines at the side of my eyes, my under eye area is dry, furrows between my eyebrows and deep creases on my forehead.
+My skin is dry/oily combination in winter and I have sun damage on my forehead, fine lines at the side of my eyes, my under eye area is dry, furrows between my eyebrows and deep creases on my forehead.

 So, again the most noticeable result for me is that the skin on my cheeks looks fresh and new.
-This is because Retinol increases cell turnover and the cell regeneration.
+This is because Retinol increases cell turnover and regeneration.

 I have also noticed some reduction in the darker skin (caused by Melasma) on my forehead.
-However, I have also been using the Ordinary's Vitamin C 23% every other night and Alpha Arbutin day and night.
+However, I have also been using the Ordinary's Vitamin C 23% in the day and Alpha Arbutin day and night.
 These also help to reduce hyperpigmentation, so I can't say which product has proved most effective in doing that.
 My guess would be the combination of all 3: Retinol, Vitamin C and Alpha Arbutin.

 The fine lines around my eyes look the same as do the deep furrows between my brows and deeper wrinkles on my forehad.

 About 7 weeks in to using the Ordinary's Retinol 0.2% in Squalane my skin felt tight and dry during the daytime even with extra moisturiser.
 So I cut back to using it every other night and applied Neal's Yard Wild Rose Beauty Balm over the top of my Retinol.
 This did the trick and my skin stopped feeling dry and tight.
-I have continued with the every other night approach and on the nights I am not using the Retinol, I just use a serum (topic for another post as I use a few) or Vitamin C 23% from the Ordinary plus my Neal's Yard Frankincese Intense cream or the Ordinary's Natural Moisturising Factor to moisturise.
+I have continued with the every other night approach and on the nights I am not using the Retinol, I just use a serum (topic for another post as I use a few) and the Ordinary's Natural Moisturising Factor to moisturise.

 As I am now 1/2 way through the 30ml bottle of 0.2% Retinol, I have purchased the next strength up which is the 0.5% Retinol in Squalane.